nicolasduminil/orms/README.md

 This project aims at illustrating an apparent issue that I found and submitted to the support under the reference 45753

-The project exposes two simple REST services that CRUD two simple JPA entities, using Panache repositories.
+The project exposes two simple REST services that CRUD two simple JPA entities.
 The entities maintain a bidirectional one-to-many relationship.

 In order to avoid #29225, I'm using Jackson2, instead of Jakarta JSON Binding,